Samrat1507/Trade-Hive/README.md

 ## Show Your Support

 If you find  helpful and enjoy using it, please consider giving us a ⭐ on our GitHub repository.
-Your support motivates us to continue developing and improving the app for the benefit of the art community.
+Your support motivates us to continue developing and improving the app for the benefit of the trading community.

 ## Connect With Us